AhmadZaky19/caffepedia-app/README.md

-Ahmad Zaky
+# Ahmad Zaky
 ---
-# CAFEPEDIA APP
+## CAFEPEDIA APP

-Cafepedia Website is ...
+Cafepedia Website is a website that will provide a tools that can help people that have a business in cafe or restaurant sector.
+This website can help them doing their business more digitally.

 **Built with:**
 * [React js](https://reactjs.org/)